 The distribution of cases with arrears according to the elapsed time since the last payment was received is shown in Table 17.
-In all six reporting provinces, as of March 2003, one-third to one-half of the cases with arrears had made a payment within one month.
-Within three months, the proportion of cases having made a payment ranged from 42% in Ontario to 67% in Quebec.
+In all seven reporting provinces, as of March 2004, one-third to one-half of the cases with arrears had made a payment within one month.
+In Quebec, Ontario, Alberta and British Columbia, these proportions were higher than they were in March 2000 or 2001.
+Within three months, the proportion of cases having made a payment ranged from 44% in Ontario to 69% in Quebec.
 However, there are more difficult cases, those where a payment has not been made in over a year and those where no payment has ever been made.
-These cases, which accounted for 18% to 49% of the arrears cases, might signal the loss of contact with the payor and therefore indicate that trace and locate activities have not been successful.
-These cases may also involve situations where there are limitations put on the enforcement actions possible, such as stays of enforcement or laws that limit the attachment and garnishment of wages (see Section 2.3).
-Within each reporting province, the distribution of cases with arrears according to the elapsed time since the last payment was received has remained stable over the four years.
+These cases, which accounted for 18% to 47% of the arrears cases, might signal the loss of contact with the payor and therefore indicate that trace and locate activities have not been successful.
+These cases may also involve situations where there are limitations put on the possible enforcement actions, such as stays of enforcement or laws that limit the attachment and garnishment of wages (see Section 2.3).